watem-sedem/watem-sedem/_sources/tutorial.rst.txt

 The CN module will create some additional :ref:`output <CNoutput>`.
 Most output is automatically generated by enabling the CN module, however, it is posible to write an extra output raster, namely, the 'rainfall excess' raster (Remap.rst).
 This can be done by adding following line to the ini-file:

 .. code-block:: ini

-    [Output maps]
+    [Output]
     ...
     write rainfall excess = 1
     ...